Brunei Darussalam country brief

 His Majesty the Sultan of Brunei made a State Visit to Australia on 1-3 May 2013.
 He made his first official visit to Australia in February 2005, visiting again in September 2007 for the APEC Summit in Sydney, and in October 2011 to attend the Commonwealth Heads of Government Meeting in Perth.
 The Governor-General, Ms Quentin Bryce, visited Brunei on 2-4 October 2012.

 The Second Minister for Foreign Affairs and Trade, Pehin Lim Jock Seng, and Minister for Energy at the Prime Minister's Office, Pehin Yasmin, visited Australia in July 2012.
-In August 2008, Brunei's Minister for Education visited Australia and in March 2009, the Deputy Minister of Education also visited.
 Brunei's Deputy Minister for Defence, Dato Mustappa visited Australia in February 2012.

-The Parliamentary Secretary for Pacific Island Affairs and Foreign Affairs, the Hon Richard Marles MP, visited Brunei in August 2012.
-The Parliamentary Secretary for Sustainability and Urban Water, Senator the Hon Don Farrell, visited Brunei in October 2010 to attend the second EAS Environment Ministers' Meeting.
-Minister for Resources and Energy, the Hon Martin Ferguson AM MP, visited Brunei in September 2011 to attend the fifth EAS Energy Ministers' Meeting.
+Then Parliamentary Secretary for Pacific Island Affairs and Foreign Affairs, the Hon Richard Marles MP, visited Brunei in August 2012.
+Then Parliamentary Secretary for Sustainability and Urban Water, Senator the Hon Don Farrell, visited Brunei in October 2010 to attend the second EAS Environment Ministers' Meeting.
+Then Minister for Resources and Energy, the Hon Martin Ferguson AM MP, visited Brunei in September 2011 to attend the fifth EAS Energy Ministers' Meeting.

 Bilateral economic and trade relationship